Contact us today for a free quote.

 Water Vole Mitigation and Compensation

 Water vole mitigation plans will be required if they are discovered on a development site during an assessment, appraisal, or a survey.
 If they are found after development work has begun, all work that could have an effect on water voles should be stopped immediately as mitigation may be required.
+A Natural England License will be required for any works that impact water voles.

 When is Water Vole Mitigation Required?